DavidPerezContreras/c_client_server/readme.md

-# 📐  C Hello World
+# 📐  C Client-Server example

 Creates 2 executables. server.exe is a server and outputs whatever the client sends to it. client.exe is a client that sends "Hello world\naaaaaa"...
 The server stops listening when it reaches \n.